Database, Tables, Views, and Indexes

 Example

-To create a new database called ocient:
+To create a new database named ocient:

 DROP DATABASE removes an existing database.
 This SQL statement also disconnects all users currently connected to the database.